angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 there was a lot of frustration.
 The fork will allow all contributors to fix those technical issues and concentrate on new ideas.

-Right now everybody is busy making enhancements to opeanpi-generator.
+Right now everybody is busy making enhancements to the OpenAPI Generator.
 For example some big work has started on the [gradle plugin](https://github.com/OpenAPITools/openapi-generator/pull/201).
 Later a full switch of the build tool from maven to gradle could be possible, as it's building a lot faster than maven.